plonajakub/tsp_algorithms/README.md

-# TSP algorithms - acadmic project
+# TSP algorithms - academic project
 Implementation and evaluation of various algorithms for solving TSP.